Chapter One: Bitter Lightweight

 It was with a heavy heart that Colby picked up the call two hours later.
 Ashton's low voice was on the other line, thick with adrenaline at the night to come.
 "Are you ready?" he asked into Colby's ear, without so much as a hello being exchanged between them.

 Colby sighed, staring at himself in the full length mirror he shared with his dorm-mate Kyle.
 Jeans, button up shirt.
 He definitely wasn't going to be wearing anything new, because there was a very high chance he'd just end up puking on himself anyway.
 As was normally the case.

 "As ready as I'll ever be," he said, trying not to sound as resigned as he felt.

 "Good because I'm right outside."
 Just then a knock sounded from the door to his room and Colby nearly jumped a foot in the air.
 He bit back the urge to scream and resented the chuckle coming from the other end of the line.
 "Let me in," Ashton pleaded.

 Trying for the millionth time to smooth down his light brown hair, Colby whipped his door back and stared at Ashton Singleton like he was shit on his shoe.
 Which he pretty much was, in Colby's opinion.
 Ashton Singleton was known not only for his eerie optimism, but for being a filthy man slut.
-No girl was too ugly, or too fat, or too anything for Ashton, whose black hair was cropped short and whose honey eyes smouldered any woman who dared look into them.
+No girl (or guy) was too ugly, or too fat, or too anything for Ashton, with black hair cropped short and honey eyes that smouldered any person who dared look into them.
 As he stood in front of Colby he swept both hands down his body and back up again, leading Colby's eyes like a cat with a laser pointer.
 "How do I look?"